julian-rosas/SPACEAPPS_NASA_HACKHATHON/README.md

 ## Database Configuration.
 *Modify application.properties file.*

+Example:

-Ejemplo > spring.datasource.url=jdbc:postgresql://localhost:5432/spaceapp_db
+* spring.datasource.url=jdbc:postgresql://localhost:5432/spaceapp_db

-This way we're connecting to a our database called spaceapp_db, listenint to the port 5432 in the localhost.
+This way we're connecting to a our database called spaceapp_db, listening to the port 5432 in the localhost.

 # Create Postgres database